Skip to content

 Calling a Medicaid or PeachCare plan

 “Hi, I need help finding a dentist who accepts my plan and is taking new patients.
-I have [pain/swelling/broken tooth/routine cleaning].
+I have [pain, swelling, broken tooth, or routine cleaning].
 Can you give me three dentists near my ZIP code and tell me if prior authorization is needed?”

 “Hi, I am looking for low-cost dental care.
 Do you offer dental services at this location?
 If not, can you refer me to a clinic that does?
 I can tell you my ZIP code, income range, and insurance status.”